radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 #### Threat 3: Spoofing dashboard service-account can cause DoS
 **Description**

-If an unauthorized user or malicious actor gtampers with cluster, he can create services with dashboard service-account to send Radius API requests.
+If an unauthorized user or malicious actor tampers with cluster, he can create services with dashboard service-account to send Radius API requests.

 **Impact**: